opendistro/for-elasticsearch-docs/docs/elasticsearch/catapis.md

 ## Shards

-Shows the state of all primary and replica shards and how they are distributed.
+Lists the state of all primary and replica shards and how they are distributed.

 ```json
 GET _cat/shards?v